jmduke/site/posts/post/two-player-game.md

 There are ways of combating this, of course.
 An underrated method to keep your overall surface area small is to shift your biases towards disjoint surfaces: [rssrsssrssrss](https://www.rssrssrssrss.com/), for instance, is the kind of thing that would have been an order of magnitude _more_ difficult to build within Buttondown than it was to do outside of it.
 (I suspect that this will become increasingly true over time, as the collective industry matures.)

 But one thing that is easy to take for granted — one thing that I really did not internalize until much later — is that there is a certain freedom in those first few halcyon periods of a codebase's life, when the streets are empty and the cost of breakage rounds down to zero.
-Success begets friction, and to the extent that [every incremental user is a strip of papier-mâché](https://xkcd.com/1172/)
+Success begets friction; [every incremental user is a strip of papier-mâché](https://xkcd.com/1172/).

+(This is also, in lieu of a crisper ending, why I think the phrase "a startup within a larger company" is a scam; one cannot be so neatly separated from the other.)